origo-map/origo-documentation/content/settings.md

 `groups` | array | Array of group objects defining subgroups.
 Optional.
 `exclusive` | boolean | Setting to true will prevent activating more than one layer in the group.
 Defaults to false.
 `toggleAll` | boolean | For subgroups.
 Set to false to disable the option to show/hide all layers in the subgroup at once.
 Will have no effect if exclusive is set to true.
 Default is true.
-`draggable` | boolean | Set to true to be able to rearrange layers in the group and affect the drawing order.
+`draggable` | boolean | Set to true to be able to rearrange layers and subgroups in the group and affect the drawing order.
 Default is false.
 `removable` | boolean | Set to true to be able to remove the group from the legend.
 Default is false.
 `opacityControl` | boolean | Set to true to show opacity slider on the properties page.
 Default is false.
 `zoomToExtent` | boolean | Set to true to be able to zoom to specified extent. `extent` must also be set.
 Default is false.